JetBrains/inspection-plugin/README.md

     infos.inspections = ['org.jetbrains.java.generate.inspection.ClassHasNoToStringMethodInspection']
 }
 ```
-In this case will be used a inspections from manually defined list.
+In this case inspections from manually defined list will be in use.

 ###### Mixing definition
 ```groovy